 Resistance:

 At this point in time, I have added the Raging Wolf Set as a recommended armor in nearly every single one of my Build guides.
-This is because, on top of being really cool looking, it has decent enough stats that it can easily carry you through the entire game.
+This is because, on top of being really cool-looking, it has decent enough stats to easily carry you through the entire game.
 Its negation is decent against both Physical and Elemental damage types, with the only weak spot being protection from lightning.

-But apart from that, it’s an incredibly solid set for an Poison Build, for both melee and magical playstyles.
-And although it can easily take damage, the focus should still be on dodge rolling over tanking.
+But apart from that, it’s an incredibly solid set for a Poison Build for both melee and magical playstyles.
+And although it can easily take damage, the focus should still be on dodging rolling-over tanking.
 So make sure to pump some points into your Endurance stats.

 Crucible Tree Set